 Welding and Fabrication

-Ohio Hi-Point also offers senior-only programs for high school seniors in the following areas:
+Ohio Hi-Point also offers senior-only programs for high school seniors to earn a 12-point industry credential in the following areas:

 Automotive (ASE Certifications)